Campus Hoopla

 Campus Hoopla is an American game show that ran on the NBC Television network from December 27, 1946, until it ended on December 12, 1947.

 Format

 The show was centered on a group of teenagers ("complete with 'cheerleaders' and 'students'") in a soda shop.
 Episodes included up-to-date sports scores and film footage from recent games.
+It began as a half-hour program but "after several months" was cut to 15 minutes.